top of page

 2.jpg

 Felice was born on June 9, 1903 in the commune of Manerbio in the province of Brescia, which later became home to the famous Mille Miglia sports car race.
 His father was a simple railway worker and earned little, so when Felice decided to fulfill his childhood dream of becoming a race car driver, he had to find the means for this expensive occupation himself.
-Naturally, Felice did not have enough money to buy a racing car, and the Italian began his racing career with two wheels, racing motorcycles.
+Naturally, Felice did not have enough money to buy a racing car at once, so the Italian began his racing career with two wheels, racing motorcycles.
 This period of the Italian's life took 11 years, and only at the age of 28 Felice acquired his first racing car Bugatti Typo 37, on which he debuted in the Bobbio-Penice race in 1931.
-This race became notable for the fact that it was Enzo Ferrari's last win, after which the Commendatore finally ended his racing career and came to grips with the management of his racing team.
+At the same time, this race became mostly notable for the fact that it was there that Enzo Ferrari won his last victory, after which Commendatore finally ended his racing career and came to grips with the management of his racing team.

-Bonetto's first racing successes came two years later, in 1933, when he switched to an Alfa Romeo 8C and took second place in the Coppa Principessa di Piemonte and third place in the infamous Monza Grand Prix, which killed three drivers Giuseppe Campari, Mario Borzacchini and Stanislaw Czajkowski.
-Even then, his rivals noted his unbridled passion for fighting and absolute fearlessness, which almost bordered on recklessness.
+Bonetto's first racing successes came two years later, in 1933, when he switched to an Alfa Romeo 8C and took 2nd in the Coppa Principessa di Piemonte and 3rd in the infamous Monza Grand Prix, which took lives of three drivers Giuseppe Campari, Mario Borzacchini and Stanislaw Czajkowski.
+At the same time, even then, his rivals noted his unbridled passion for fighting and absolute fearlessness, which almost bordered on recklessness.

 3.png

 In subsequent years, Bonetto continued to compete in various competitions in his native Italy, but without much success, and outside the Italian peninsula he was practically unknown.
-During World War II, all racing activity in Europe froze, and Bonetto, like all other drivers, had to hang up his racing helmet, and he returned to motorsport only in 1946, when he was already 43 years old.
-For Felice, however, it seems to have been the heyday, and driving a Fiat 1100 he managed to finish second in Asti and third in Mantova and the Circuito della Superba.
-The next two seasons Felice spent with the Cisitalia team and won four Formula 2 victories, as well as winning the Florence round at the wheel of the Delage 3000.
+Meanwhile, during World War II, all racing activity in Europe froze, and Bonetto, like all other drivers, had to hang up his racing helmet, and he returned to motorsport only in 1946, when he was already 43 years old.
+For Felice, however, it seems to have been the heyday, and driving a Fiat 1100 he managed to finish 2nd in Asti and 3rd in Mantova and the Circuito della Superba.
+The next two seasons Felice spent with the Cisitalia team and won four Formula 2 victories, as well as winning the race in Florence at the wheel of the Delage 3000.

 4.png